Akashijk/Prompt-Tool/README.md

 ## Key Features

 *   **Template-Based Generation:** Create complex prompts using simple templates and `__wildcard__` placeholders.
+*   **Interactive Template Editor:**
+    *   Get AI-powered suggestions to expand and improve your templates.
+    *   Double-click any `__wildcard__` to immediately open it in the Wildcard Manager.
+    *   Select any text and right-click to instantly turn it into a new wildcard file.
-*   **Live Preview & Interaction:** Instantly see a generated prompt and click on wildcard-generated text to swap it with other options from the source file.
+*   **Live Preview & Interaction:**
+    *   Instantly see a generated prompt and click on wildcard-generated text to swap it with other options from the source file.
+    *   Automatically detects missing wildcards used in your template and provides clickable links to generate them on the fly.
 *   **AI-Powered Enhancement:** Use a local LLM to enhance your base prompts, adding detail, style, and quality keywords.
 *   **Automatic Variations:** Generate cinematic, artistic, and photorealistic variations of your enhanced prompt with a single click.
+*   **Advanced AI Brainstorming:**
-*   **Context-Aware AI Brainstorming:** A dedicated chat window to brainstorm ideas.
-Load existing wildcards or templates into the chat to have the AI help you refine, expand, and improve them in a stateful conversation.
-You can also generate new content from scratch.
+    *   A dedicated chat window to brainstorm ideas.
+Load existing wildcards or templates into the chat to have the AI help you refine, expand, and improve them.
+    *   Generate new wildcard or template files from scratch based on a concept.
+    *   The AI automatically detects when a generated template or wildcard requires *new* wildcards, and provides clickable links to generate them.
-*   **AI Rewriting:** Select any text in the brainstorming chat and have the AI rewrite it based on your instructions.
+    *   Select any text in the conversation and have the AI rewrite it based on your instructions.
-*   **Wildcard Management:** A full-featured manager to create, edit, sort, and archive your wildcard files, now with a one-click option to send a file's content to the AI Brainstorming window for refinement.
+*   **Full-Featured Wildcard Management:**
+    *   A powerful structured editor to easily manage complex choices with weights, tags, requirements, and includes.
+    *   Find and automatically remove duplicate choices within a file.
+    *   Merge two wildcard files into a new one, intelligently combining their content.  --Not currently working
+    *   Scan your entire project to find unused wildcard files that can be archived or deleted. --Buggy
 *   **SFW/NSFW Workflows:** Keep your SFW and NSFW content completely separate.
 The app dynamically switches template, wildcard, and system prompt directories.
 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
-*   **History Viewer:** Browse, search, and reuse all your past enhanced prompts.
+*   **History Viewer:** Browse, search, and reuse all your past enhanced prompts, with the ability to mark favorites.
+*   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
-*   **Modern UI:** Features a clean, modern interface with light and dark themes.
+*   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.

 ## Requirements